 This is a basic recipe in the style of how my Mum used to cook curries.
 The heads and shells are left on, coming from an Indian background we always love to suck the prawn shells and juices before peeling and eating, we also like to eat with our hands even though it is really … Continue reading Easy Prawn Curry

-Kedgeree was always a favourite in my house when growing up for a weekend breakfast/brunch.
-My friends use to love it too when they came over to stay.
-Traditionally this is made with smoked haddock, however my Mum always made this with smoked mackerel, I think this was because it was quicker as no poaching … Continue reading Kedgeree with Smoked Mackerel and Salmon
+Kedgeree was always a favourite in my house when growing up, was the perfect brunch recipe and always a favourite of my friends too.
+Traditionally this is made with smoked haddock, however my Mum (who was born in India) always cooked this with smoked mackerel, I believe purely because it is less faff to cook. … Continue reading Smoked Mackerel Kedgeree

 After spending over 3 weeks in England for Christmas and New Year now I am back I really fancied something Spanish.
 I bought these HUGE prawns and decided to make this stew.
 It has chorizo in for a little smokiness, cannellini beans to fill out the dish, also I added chilli and a sprinkling of coriander … Continue reading Prawn and Chorizo Spanish Stew with Cannellini Beans

 I have named this Tikka Masala as the spices with the yoghurt is similar to that dish.
 However, usually you would marinade the meat in the spiced yoghurt first, but I skipped that part and believe me it did not matter, for a quick curry it was tasty.
 I also added some spinach to this … Continue reading King Prawn Tikka Masala

 This recipe is a family favourite, after researching online I couldn’t find a recipe similar but the word ‘Foogath’ is a term used for any vegetable dish made with coconut and curry leaves.
 It is an Indian side dish, as a kid I loved it and my Nana would make it along with her curries.
 It is … Continue reading Foogath